amiturgman/video-tagging/README.md

 Lock labels and Auto step - When the Mode is set to Single ("multitags="0"), the video will automatically advance 1 frame after a tag has been designated, so the work flow of a user is:
-     Create a new tag - Click or drag
+     * Create a new tag - Click or drag
-     Select labels
+     * Select labels
-     Click on the Lock Icon - turns to white.
+     * Click on the Lock Icon - turns to white.
-     Create a tag
+     * Create a tag
-     Click the icon again to exit this mode.
+     * Click the icon again to exit this mode.

 **Technical**

-The control is built using HTML5, CSS3 based on the <a href="https://www.polymer-project.org/1.0/" target="_blank">Polymer</a>
-framework, allowing us to create reusable web components.
+The control is built using HTML5, CSS3 based on the [Polymer](https://www.polymer-project.org/1.0/) framework, allowing us to create reusable web components.
-Area selection is credited to <a href="http://odyniec.net/projects/imgareaselect/" target="_blank">ImageAreaSelect</a>
+Area selection is credited to [ImageAreaSelect](http://odyniec.net/projects/imgareaselect/)

 **Installing the control**